 Notice that the “Developer” tab is added to your Ribbon.
 Just position your cursor in the document where you want a check box, switch to the “Developer” tab, and then click the “Check Box Content Control” button.

 You should see a check box appear wherever you placed your cursor.
 Here, we’ve gone ahead and placed a check box next to each answer and, as you can see, those check boxes are interactive.
-Click a box to mark it with an “X” (as we’ve done for answer 1) or select the whole form box (as we’ve done for answer 2) to move the check box around, format it, and so on.
+Click a box to mark it with an “X” (as we’ve done for answers 2, 3, and 4) or select the whole form box (as we’ve done for answer 4) to move the check box around, format it, and so on.

 If you’re creating a document to print out—like a to-do list or printed survey—and just want check boxes on it, you don’t have to mess around with adding Ribbon tabs and using forms.
 Instead, you can create a simple bullet list and then change the bullets from the default symbol to check boxes.